 - Master’s in Strategic Communication

 - Master’s in Corporate Communication

 - Master’s in Organizational Communication

 - Master’s in Communication with a Specialization in Strategic Communication

-What Students Learn in Online Master’s in Strategic Communication and Corporate Communication Programs
+What Students Learn in Online Master’s in Strategic Communication Programs

 Master’s-level curricula in corporate communication typically include some foundational instruction in communication theory and science followed by coursework that defines strategic communication and explores its processes and specific aspects of its practice.
 Students in these programs cultivate written and verbal communication skills and learn how to produce creative and persuasive content for a variety of media.
 They study various facets of business communication, which may include public and media relations, advertising and marketing, and personnel management, and learn about the history and evolution of strategic communication through case studies and analyses.